The Wicker Man: Background

 In the early 1970s, Christopher Lee was a Hammer Horror regular, best known for his roles in a series of successful films, beginning with The Curse of Frankenstein (as the monster, 1957).
 Lee wanted to break free of this image and take on more interesting acting roles.
 The idea for The Wicker Man film began in 1971 when Lee met with screenwriter Anthony Shaffer, and they agreed to work together.
 Film director Robin Hardy and British Lion head Peter Snell became involved in the project.
-Shaffer had a series of conversations with Hardy, and the two decided that making a horror film centering on "old religion" would be fun, in sharp contrast to the Hammer films they had both seen as horror-film fans.
+Shaffer had a series of conversations with Hardy, and the two decided that making a horror film centring on "old religion" would be fun, in sharp contrast to the Hammer films they had both seen as horror film fans.